fasmide/remotemoe/readme.md

 This will be automated in the future :)

-# compared to Cloudflare's Argo Tunnels
+# Compared to Cloudflare's Argo Tunnels
 Argo tunnels, and Cloudflare in general, do a lot of things that remotemoe does not, but one similarity is their trycloudflare.com service (https://blog.cloudflare.com/a-free-argo-tunnel-for-your-next-project/) where everyone can expose their web app through a tunnel.

 Using their example, when using Argo tunnels, you are required to download their client and run: